chaotic-society/theoretica/README.md

 The library includes basic functionalities like real and complex analysis functions enhanced for x86 architectures, vector and matrix operations (both row-major and column-major), quaternions and function roots and extrema search, as well as more advanced features like dual numbers for automatic differentiation, statistical functions including distribution sampling, pseudorandom and quasirandom number generation for Monte Carlo methods and simulations.

 ## Dependencies
 The library has no dependencies.
-Only the C++ Standard Library is needed to use it. **You can include it in your project straight away!**
+Only the C++ Standard Library with C++14 capabilities is needed to use it. **You can include it in your project straight away!**

 ## Key Features
 This is an overview of the library's functionalities.
 For a more detailed list see [FEATURES.md](https://github.com/mattiaisgro/theoretica/blob/master/txt/FEATURES.md)